9 Best Knowledge Base Software Compared (2025 Guide)

 • Support Tickets: In addition to creating knowledge base systems, you can use ZenDesk to manage customer support tickets, chat, and more.

-• Advanced Tools: ZenDesk also includes a CRM called Sunshine for managing your customers as well.
+• Advanced Tools: ZenDesk also includes a CRM tool called Sunshine for managing your customers as well.

 • Better Designs: ZenDesk features modern and beautiful knowledge base designs.